Associate Professor Earl Bardsley

 - Agent-based groundwater models

-- Hydro power hydrology and data-based hydroclimatic forecasting
+- Pumped storage, hydro power hydrology, and data-based hydroclimatic forecasting

 - Finite mixture models of solute transport in the environment